 The inclination of the slope and the speed at which one sleds play a crucial role in determining the calorie burn during this activity.
 Generally, a steeper slope and faster speeds require more energy to propel the sled forward and maintain control.
 The body exerts additional effort to counterbalance the gravitational force acting upon it, resulting in increased calorie expenditure compared to sledding on gentle slopes at slower speeds.

-See also How many calories in red milk
+See also How many calories are in mcdonald's biscuits and gravy

 Body Weight and Muscle Mass: